PAIDiPaidThis.com

 Should I go straight to the vet if my dog is limping?

 If the limp is mild and your dog is otherwise bright, a day or two of gentle rest is reasonable before booking a routine appointment.
 Seek help sooner if your dog cannot bear weight, is in obvious pain, has an obvious injury or the leg looks deformed, as those can point to something serious like a fracture or torn ligament.
+Waiting for a minor limp costs you nothing, but waiting on a serious one can turn a manageable bill into a much bigger one.

 Does a torn cruciate ligament always need surgery?